jradcliffe5/SERPent/README.md

 The SERPent software is written in ParselTongue and Python to interact directly with data in the AIPS environment.
 It utilises the algorithms described in the articles "Post-correlation radio frequency interference classification methods'" (Offringa et al. 2010, MNRAS, 405, 155-167) and "A morphological algorithm for improving radio-frequency interference detection" (Offringa et al. 2012, A&A, 539, A95).

-SERPent is suitable for use with any radio astronomy array data.
+SERPent is suitable for use with any radio interferometric array data.